 One way we can investigate the impact of the generated vortices on the wake is to look at cut-through slices of the flow at a distance downstream of the turbine.
-This is shown in Fig. 3.
-These cut-through slices are cut cross-wise through the flow direction, and include the average value of all velocity components.
+This is shown in Fig. 3 and Fig. 4.
 In these plots, the time-averaged flow with no turbines is first subtracted and so only the change from the background is plotted.
-These cut-throughs are plotted for both FLORIS and 10 SOWFA.
+These cut-throughs are plotted for both FLORIS and SOWFA.

-Comparing the plots in the figure, we can note that FLORIS shows the impact of positive yaw as primarily impacting the location of the wake and the depth of the deficit.
-SOWFA, however, includes a large impact on wake shape, which is caused by the two counter-rotating vortices seen in Fig. 3.
-This is in line with the analysis of Vollmer et al. (2016); Howland et al. (2016);

-Fleming et al. (2017a).
-15
+Comparing the figures, we can note that FLORIS shows the impact of positive yaw as primarily impacting the location of the wake and the depth of the deficit.
+SOWFA, however, includes a large impact on wake shape, which is caused by the two counter-rotating vortices seen in Fig. 3 and Fig. 4.
+This is in line with the analysis of Vollmer et al. (2016); Howland et al. (2016); Fleming et al. (2017a).
+Visual inspection indicates some discrepancies between SOWFA and FLORIS.